UNIFY Accelerating people-centered smart cities

 Trish is the Public Participation Lead for Newham, whose responsibility is to ensure the highest level of citizen participation in government initiatives.
 Her current assignment is to involve citizens in the Green City Project, but she is facing challenges in engaging and maintaining citizen participation due to a lack of expertise within the organization.
 Consequently, she is seeking assistance in executing this project.
 Upon discovering Unify, she decides to try it out.
 She signs up for the platform as a local government entity and begins seeking assistance by inputting her project details and requirements.

-Now, let's consider Arnauld, a freelance governance expert who received an invitation from the United Nations to participate in their platform.
+Now, let's consider Arnauld, a freelance digital analyst who received an invitation from the United Nations to participate in their platform.
 Prior to joining the platform, Arnold encountered difficulties while working with governments, primarily due to his limited involvement in the decision-making process.

 Upon receiving a meeting invitation from Trish, he logs into the portal.
 As a first-time user of the platform, he must either be invited by the UN or apply for membership during the registration process.